MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 To upload a report, call the App Center ingestion endpoint with the headers:

 - `Content-Type`: describes the format of the body.
 App Center currently only supports JSON format.
-- `app-secret`: string that is the unique identifier associated with each app.
+- `App-Secret`: string that is the unique identifier associated with each app.
 You can find this in your app settings page.
 - `install-id`: string that can be any GUID used to keep track of counts.

 Log properties: